Dorte Christjansen Batiks and Watercolors: saatchiart.com, FaceBook, Instagram, Long Beach Creative Group and now

-A major influence in my becoming an artist was my paternal grandfather, Rasmus Christiansen (the spelling is correct, my father changed the i to a j) was a well known painter and illustrator in Denmark whose biography was recently published in a book, Rasmus Christiansen: Tegner go Maler (1863 -1940), En sommergest i Hjarbæk by Ole Utoft.
+A major influence in my becoming an artist was my paternal grandfather, Rasmus Christiansen (the spelling is correct, my father changed the i to a j) who was a well known painter and illustrator in Denmark.
+His biography was recently published in a book, Rasmus Christiansen: Tegner go Maler (1863 -1940), En sommergest i Hjarbæk by Ole Utoft.
 Growing up I was surrounded by his paintings, drawings and illustrations.
 I was particularly impressed by an ink drawing of an oak tree, which I spent many hours copying, admiring his attention to detail and trying to learn his ink techniques.
-My father, Jørgen, was trained as a silversmith.
-Sadly, he lost an eye from injuries he sustained when the airplane he was flying solo to qualify as a pilot plunged into Hjarbæk Fjord, ending his silversmithing days and his dream of becoming a pilot.
+My father was trained as a silversmith.
+He lost an eye from injuries he sustained when the airplane he was flying solo to qualify as a pilot plunged into Hjarbæk Fjord, ending his silversmithing days and his dream of becoming a pilot.
 I was quite fascinated by his glass eye.

 Galleries represented my work for many years.
 I was represented by the Four Oaks Gallery in Pasadena, California, and The Eileen Kremen Gallery in Fullerton, California.
-I have had solo exhibitions and have participated in numerous juried and invitational group exhibitions at local, state and national levels.
+I have participated in solo, group, juried and invitational exhibitions at local, state and national levels.
 My work has been included in several books and been the subject of reviews and articles in local, national and international publications.
 Now I represent myself and have recently become a part of the Long Beach Creative Group (like us on Facebook and Instagram).
 I am on Facebook and Instagram and participate in the Long Beach open Studio Tour and Belmont Heights Artists Associaton

 I recently retired from California State University, Fullerton, where I was area coordinator for art education and taught courses in watercolor and illustration.
 I now enjoy the flexibility to devote my time and attention to my studio.
 I can't imagine living without art.